aravind-sadharani/chandraveena/src/blog/alapana-pallavi/index.md

 ### Nyasa or the conclusion, also known as Muktayi

 This is the concluding part, where *sancharis* or melodic phrases across the octaves are presented, in a continuous movement providing a climax to the whole Raga Alapana.
+This ends the section Raga Alapana.

 ## Pallavi

 The word Pallavi is believed to be a compound word made from 3 words: **Pa**dam, **La**yam, and **Vi**nyasam.

 Padam is a lyrical or a musical phrase, Layam is a rhythmic structure or Talam, and Vinayasam is the rhythmic exploration of the set musical phrase within the framework of the Raga Lakshana.
-This was also known as Rupak Alapti in early texts on Indian music.
+This section of a musical presentation has also been referred to as Rupak Alapti or Nibaddha Sangeet (bound - by lyrics, meter and Tala, precomposed).
+This has two characteristics - *Dhatu* (musical aspects) and *Matu* (Poetry or Lyrical aspects).
+This is basically poetry set to music in a tala or cycle of beats.

+In today's common parlance, this section is also known as Bandish / Kriti.
+This has traditionally 4 sections or parts to it :

+*Pallavi* or *Sthayi* - introductory lines introducing the Raga structure *Anupallavi* or *Antara* - sub pallavi or connecting two sections, musically it connects two halves of the octave.
+*Charanam* or *Sanchari* - footnote or the concluding part which covers the whole Raga.
+This can have an additional section sometimes called *Abhog*, which contains the composer's signature.

+These are set to different talas like Chautala (12 beats), Mishra Chapu (7 beats), Jhaptala (10 beats) etc.

 The musical phrase is set in a way such that there are certain emphasis points in the rhythmic cycle, the starting point and the ending point of the musical phrase in the rhythmic cycle.
-For eg, in a cycle of 12 beats, the starting point of the Padam maybe on the 9th beat, the emphasis point on the 1st beat, and the end point on the 8th beat.
-One generally tries to keep this basic structure intact, and explore the musical phrase rhythmically.

 ## Summary

 To summarise, a Raga is a musical structure which should be presented according to its prescribed Lakshanas.
 Raga Alapana is a prescribed method for presenting a Raga systematically.
 Pallavi is a further exploration of the Raga together with a rhythmic cycle and its rhythmic accents.
 While adhering to these aspects of presentation, a musician should aspire to please the listeners' minds and evoke an emotional response from them.

+## Notes to the Reader

+There are many recordings of extensive Raga Alapana on Chandraveena.
+Based on the descriptions, try and identify the different sections of the Raga Alapana.
+Most of my Pallavis consist of only one section.
+Try and identify the starting point, the emphasis point and the end point of the pallavi.
+For a multi section pallavi, listen to compositions of Tansen, Baiju, Thyagaraja, Muthuswamy Diskshithar etc. Try and identify the different sections.

 This post is by no means exhaustive, but I hope it provides a glimpse into the process of Raga Alapana and Pallavi.
 I also hope that this would enable you to follow and enjoy Chandraveena music and Indian Classical music in general.

+In a subsequent video, I will give a demo of different sections of Raga Alapana and Pallavi.
+If you have any query, you can write to me.